Any business, or person filing on behalf of a business, must file the following forms and payments electronically:

 - Vending Machine Dealers’ Sales Tax (Form VM-2)

-Electronic filing requirements for individual income tax professionals
+Electronic filing requirements for individual and fiduciary tax preparers

 You can submit all return and payment information using one of these free filing options, or separately by making ACH credit payments.
 For details on initiating ACH credit, see our Electronic Payment Guide.
 All systems are safe, secure, and available 24/7.